-- □ If you communicate using sign language or do not speak English, bring an interpreter to the hospital with you.
-Your health care team must be able to communicate with you. - □ If possible, have a bowel movement the day before your surgery to help prevent problems related to constipation after surgery. - If you are going home the same day as your surgery, you must have a responsible adult drive you home and stay with you overnight.
+If you communicate using sign language or do not speak English, the hospital will arrange free interpretation services.
+See page 31 for details.
+If possible, have a bowel movement the day before your surgery to help prevent problems related to constipation after surgery.
+If you are going home the same day as your surgery, you must have a responsible adult drive you home and stay with you overnight.
 Public transit, such as the TTC, is not an acceptable way home after surgery.
 If taking a taxi, you must still be accompanied by a responsible adult.
-If you do not have a responsible adult to accompany/drive you, your surgery will be cancelled. - □ You must not drive for a minimum of 24 hours after surgery to allow the effects of the anaesthesia to wear off.
+If you do not have a responsible adult to accompany/drive you, your surgery will be cancelled.
+You must not drive for a minimum of 24 hours after surgery to allow the effects of the anaesthesia to wear off.